 In terms of search and rescue I will cover just two examples.
 On the 1.2 million acre Gifford Pinchot National Forest which includes the Mt St Helens National Monument and the 80,000 acres of the Columbia Gorge Scenic Area.
 In this area, close to the Portland metropolitan area, search and rescue events are frequent.
 The volunteer searchers are not reimbursed except for their mileage.
 Yet the average search costs are in the several thousand dollar range for those searches lasting just a few days and not requiring aircraft.
-That being said in the past two incidents alone resulted in the hundreds of thousands of dollars.
+That being said, in 2011 alone the following searches resulted in the hundreds of thousands of dollars.